 9. Cardio Can and Should Be Used as a Tool for Fat Loss.

 Don’t just rely on cutting your calories to lose weight, this is where cardio can be an important tool in fat loss and changing your body.
-You could also include some kind of metabolic work, as such as interval and circuit training to your cardio regime and increase how many calories you have used over the day.
+You could also include some kind of interval and circuit training to your cardio regime and increase how many calories you expend during your workout.

 Another benefit of using cardio is that you can eat more food!